 Before we get into the specific tips, let’s get the lay of the land if you are new to Lake Tahoe travel.
 Lake Tahoe itself is quite large so conditions can be very different at one area than they are at another.

 Related: First Timer’s Guide to Lake Tahoe

 There are two major roadways that travelers from the Sacramento and San Francisco areas might use.
 The first is Interstate 80 to North Lake Tahoe, which passes over Donner Summit.
 There are ski resorts at the Donner Summit area, like Sugar Bowl, Donner Ski Ranch, and Boreal.
-There are additional ski resorts further east along I-80 and its connecting roads.
+There are additional ski resorts further east along I-80 and its connecting roads in the direction of Reno, Nevada.
 Near the town of Truckee, California are Northstar California and Palisades Tahoe (formerly known as Squaw Valley/Alpine Meadows).
 Near Incline Village, Nevada, skiers will find Diamond Peak and Mount Rose.

 To reach South Lake Tahoe, drivers from San Francisco and Sacramento take U.S. Highway 50, which splits off of I-80 in Sacramento.
 Highway 50 passes over Echo Summit before descending to the towns of South Lake Tahoe, California and Stateline, NV.
 Heavenly Ski Resort is essentially in the center in both towns.
 The other South Lake Tahoe area ski resorts, Sierra-at-Tahoe and Kirkwood, are more off the beaten path and require detours further south after coming down over the pass.

 Tips for Driving to Lake Tahoe in Winter

 So now that you know the Tahoe basics, what are the best strategies for the drive itself?

 1. Make Sure Your Car is Winter Travel Ready.